-The objectives of the Implementing Agreement for a programme of Research, Development and Demonstration on Enhanced Oil Recovery (EOR IA) are to stimulate national efforts to continue to develop less costly EOR technologies as well as to research new technologies.
+The objectives of the ETI focusing on enhanced oil recovery (EOR) are to stimulate national efforts to continue to develop less costly EOR technologies as well as to research new technologies.
 This is achieved through an open forum for information and knowledge exchange.
 There are currently 11 Contracting Parties, including Russia and Venezuela.

 Injecting high-saline water (seawater) into oil reservoirs maintains the pressure and drives the crude oil towards the producer wells.
 However, as salt is a conductor of electricity, it creates electrical charges that react with the rock reservoir walls, resulting in a magnetic effect.
 As oil adheres to the rock walls, the quantity of oil that can be recovered is reduced.
 However, by using low-salinity water the amount of electrical charge is lowered.
 The oil is then more easily liberated from the rock, allowing ever more oil to be recovered.